A journey into PostgreSQL logical replication - the next chapter

 We have large organizations with tens of thousands of projects, for our transformation that means generating and aggregating tens of thousands of small JSON objects.
 Aware of the advantages of using JSONB for storage, we didn't think twice about executing our smaller operations using JSONB functions, which meant many small parsing operations on every iteration degrading session update response time.

-If instead, we cast the result, we convert it only once, resulting in a sweat performance improvement.
+If, instead, we cast the result, we convert it only once, resulting in a sweat performance improvement.

 EXPLAIN (ANALYSE, VERBOSE) SELECT JSONB_BUILD_OBJECT('obj', obj) FROM (